First-Time Buyer Guide

 Before exchanging contracts, your conveyancer will:

-• Review the legal title to confirm the seller has the right to sell
+• Check the legal title to make sure the seller is allowed to sell.

 • Review your mortgage offer